nhmall/NetHack-collaborative/README.md

-There are some features that some would like to see improved or added in NetHack and we agree with several of them.
+There are features that some would like to see improved or added in NetHack and we agree with several of them.
 Sometimes they need testing and further refinement.
 Sometimes they require porting to multiple platforms or windowing systems.